 On exiting camp setting, main LED with also blink 1 to 5 times on the back of your hand.
 The original Little Monkey system, avoiding removal of helmet to count battery the indicator LEDs!

-Lil' Monkey alloy lamp body, precision machined in the UK.
-Common platform used on both Edna and Nora caving lights.
+Lil' Monkey alloy lamp body, precision CNC machined in the UK.
+This is a common platform used on both Edna 2 and Nora 4 caving lights.